kg-construct/rml-jc/spec/spec_fieldadditions/section/fieldaddition-vocabulary.md

 ### Add Field

 The value of an <dfn>add field</dfn> property is a [reference expression](https://kg-construct.github.io/rml-core/spec/docs/#dfn-reference-expression), that is valid in the parent logical source, and specifies which field of the parent logical source is added to the child logical source.
+The field is added on the level of the iterator of the child logical source, and contains string values that can be accessed using the specified reference expression.

 ### Add Field Alias

-If the reference expression of the field of the parent logical source has a duplicated value in the child logical source, the **add field alias** property (`rml:addFieldAlias`) MUST be used instead of the **add field** property.
 The value of an <dfn>add field alias</dfn> property (`rml:addFieldAlias`) is an object that MUST contain:
 - exactly one **parent field** property (`rml:parentField`), whose value is a [reference expression](https://kg-construct.github.io/rml-core/spec/docs/#dfn-reference-expression), that is valid in the parent logical source, and specifies which field of the parent logical source is added to the child logical source.
 - exactly one **as** property (`rml:as`) to specify an alias for the added field.

+The field is added on the level of the iterator of the child logical source, and contains string values that can be accessed using the specified alias (`rml:as`) as reference expression.
+If the reference expression of the field of the parent logical source has a duplicated value in the child logical source, the **add field alias** property (`rml:addFieldAlias`) MUST be used instead of the **add field** property.

 | Property          | Domain               | Range     |
 |-------------------|----------------------|-----------|